 I'm convinced that we're often too quick to slap on the 'ageism' label.
 Could it just be a reality of the aging process, a season when God is eager to redirect our path?
 Is He wanting to open our eyes to value not immediately recognized by American consumers?
 Value that we ourselves might have skipped over in earlier years?

 Our challenge is helping seasoned adults and leaders understand that we’ve been set aside for greater purpose, not uselessness.
-And we must be willing to subject ourselves to the sometimes painful process of pruning---renewing our minds so that our full potential for spiritual fruitfulness can be gleaned.
-As this city kid learned from the farmer and Gleanings, there is a world of difference between 'CULL' and 'NULL'!
+And we must be willing to subject ourselves to the sometimes painful pruning process—renewing our minds so that our full spiritual-fruitfulness potential can be gleaned.
+As this city kid learned from Farmer Gordon and Gleanings, there is a world of difference between 'CULL' and 'NULL'!

 Our scrappy YES!
-Young Enough to Serve team from a dozen different churches returned to our dozen different packing houses with a renewed sense of our current value in God's economy and of our continuing far-reaching potential---in spite of the hail damage we've experienced along the way!
-And we pray this renewed spiritual vision multiplies, as we probe beneath the surface and recognize both deeper and broader potential in others.
+Young Enough to Serve team from a dozen different churches returned to our dozen different packing houses with a renewed sense of our current value in God's economy and of our continuing, far-reaching potential—in spite of hail damage we've experienced along the way!
+And we pray this renewed spiritual vision multiplies, as we probe beneath the surface and recognize previously undiscovered potential in others.